MohamedSuwan/Random-Projects/README.md

 ## Password Generator
 Generates, copies and saves the password into a file on the disktop.
 It gives the user the option to choose only numbers, only letters or a mix of letters and numbers and the size of the password.

+## Weather Data Web Scraping
+A web scraping program that collects the historical hourly weather including temperature, wind direction & speed, air pressure and visibility for a givin year, lists all the data in a format of raws and each raw has a unique date and hour.

 ## Start the Music
 ## Piano